 MED 4 FIJI | May 2018

-The MED 4 renovation team helped with the completion of the new volunteer break room, constructed out of a shipping container earlier this year.
+The MED 4 renovation team helped with the completion of the new volunteer break room, constructed out of a shipping container.

 MED 4 FIJI | May 2017

-Our MED 4 FIJI 2017 team of 20 volunteers and 2 Fijian resident physicians, an anesthesiologist and an OB/Gyn from the Fiji School of Medicine evaluated over 100 patients and completed 31 surgical procedures.
-Our efforts included the triage, stabilization, and transport of a 12 year old boy struck by a car who was critically injured with major head trauma.
+The MED 4 FIJI 2017 team of 20 volunteers and 2 Fijian resident physicians completed 31 surgical procedures.
+Their efforts included the triage, stabilization, and transport of a 12 year old boy struck by a car who was critically injured with major head trauma.
 Miraculously, he made a full recovery.

 MED 4 FIJI | May 2016